This post may contain affiliate links. Please read my disclosure and privacy policy.

 Keyword: blender hot chocolate, date-sweetened hot chocolate, vegan hot chocolate

-If you try this recipe, please leave a comment below letting me know how you like it.
-And if you make any modifications, I’d love to hear about that, too!
-We can all benefit from your experience.
+If you try this date hot chocolate recipe, please leave a comment and star rating below to let me know how you like it.

 Megan Gilmore leaning on her white countertop.